 EXTRASA host of entertaining and engaging special features are housed on the Bluray.
 Viewers can expect to find the following on the single disc release: NEW Audio Commentary with Director David Zucker, Producer Robert K. Weiss & Writers Craig Mazin and Pat Proft - This informative and engaging commentary covers a range of subjects and will undoubtedly please even the most ardent of Scary Movie fans!
 NEW Deleted and Extended Scenes - This collection of deleted scenes is interesting and many of them are very funny, but for the most part it's understandable why they hit the cutting room floor as they're simply not at the same level as what was kept in the final cut.
 Making Scary Movie 3 - Cast and crew discuss the production in every aspect in this engaging making of documentary.
 Coupled with some informative behind the scenes footage and plenty of clips from the film, viewers really do get a sense of what went in to the making of the production.
 Making Scary Movie 3...For Real - Cast and crew give a series of humorous interviews and a collection of funny behind the scenes clips add a comical twist to the usual making of formula.
 A lot of this should be taken with a pinch of salt though, as I'm not sure that Shakespeare's The Tempest is really the motivation behind the films narrative!
 Outtakes and Bloopers - This series of mishaps and line fluffs is funny, bit not as funny as the film itself!
 Alternate Ending - A relatively funny alternative ending can be viewed either with or without comedy.
 It's more farcical than the one that filmmakers went with, seeing George transform into the Hulk and defeating the aliens and Queen Latifah returning to save Cindy!
 It's a more longwinded conclusion and loses it's way slightly, so most viewers will probably be happy with the chosen one.
 Hulk Vs. Aliens: Behind the Scenes of the Alternate Ending - This fun and informative mini documentary looks at the special effects that went into the production of the alternate ending.
 Film: 4 out of 5 With a plot that cleverly intertwines elements from a host of big budget, popular blockbusters that are familiar to most viewers, Scary Movie 3.5 is arguably the most solid of the franchises outings.
 Humorous, ridiculous and vulgar, its exactly what viewers want in spoof and ranks with the best of them (including the holy grail of spoofs, the Naked Gun seriesbut then again, it was helmed by the same director responsible for these!).
 Visuals: 4 out of 5 Bold and well-defined visuals make Scary Movie 3.5 look excellent on screen.
 Free from virtually all grain and other image distortion, the film has transferred exceptionally well to HD.
 Audio: 4 out of 5 The audio is strong on Lionsgates Blu-ray, with crystal clear dialogue throughout and a full range of immersive sound effects and musical soundtracks.
 Extras: 4 out of 5 A host of solid, engaging, informative and humorous special features accompany the film, so fans and casual viewers alike will undoubtedly find some extra-textual material to sink into.
 Presentation: 3 out of 5 The front cover reuses the original DVD release imagery, so its a little dull but effective enough.
 The video menu looks good, but is slightly over-complicated to use.
 Overall: 4 out of 5 Insanely funny and receiving a high quality release, get some Scary Movie 3.5 in your life!
 Scary Movie 3.5 is out on Blu-ray now.

-Want to write about Denise-Richards, Simon-Cowell, Anna Faris, 31 Days of Horror, Queen Latifah, Charlie Sheen, Pamela Anderson, Scary Movie 3.5, Jenny McCarthy, Ja Rule, Fat Joe, Leslie Nielson, Regina Hall and Reviews?
+We need more writers about Denise-Richards, Simon-Cowell, Anna Faris, 31 Days of Horror, Queen Latifah, Charlie Sheen, Pamela Anderson, Scary Movie 3.5, Jenny McCarthy, Ja Rule, Fat Joe, Leslie Nielson, Regina Hall and Reviews!
 Get started below...